India raises import tariffs, taxes on the super rich as it seeks growth

 “Commitment to restrict fiscal deficit at 3.30% compared to 3.40% is a good intent, but we need to look at the revenue assumptions more closely to draw more comfort,” said Joseph Thomas, head of research, Embay Wealth Management in Mumbai.

-Capital Economics is sceptical about the deficit target.
+Capital Economics is skeptical about the deficit target.
 “The fiscal maths don’t add up,” it said.

 TAXES ON SUPER-RICH

-The government also increased local levies on a litre of petrol and diesel by two rupees each, stoking fears of inflation.
+The government also increased local levies on a liter of petrol and diesel by two rupees each, stoking fears of inflation.

 The finance minister said the government would provide state-owned banks 700 billion Indian rupees ($10.23 billion) of additional capital that are laden with bad debt which has affected their ability to lend and also spur economic growth.
 Indian banks and financial institutions, in all, hold bad debt of over 10 trillion rupees.